nameisxi/Fashionizer/README.md

 # Fashionizer
-Fashionizer is a web app with Flask backend that uses my Clothing Classifier model to predict the apparel type in uploaded image.
-Preprocessing includes turning uploaded image into 28x28 MNIST image that resembles images from the Fashion MNIST, on which Clothing Classifier has been trained on.
+Fashionizer is a web app that let's users classify apparel, and get outfit recommendations based on Spotify playlist.

+Note: The outfit recommendation system is still buggy and on development phase.